Aug 172012

 Americans vs Balkan Brass: An Interview with Alex Krebs

 Alex Krebs is the founder of Krebsic Orkestar, a Portland, Oregon-based Balkan brass band, where he plays the saxophone.
-Dubbed by Oregon Music News to be “Oregon’s tango king”, he teaches tango, fronts the Alex Krebs Tango Quartet, and in August he will back up on bandoneon “the Frank Sinatra of tango” Alberto Podestá at a festival in Baltimore.
+Dubbed by Oregon Music News as “Oregon’s tango king”, he teaches tango, fronts the Alex Krebs Tango Quartet, and in August he will back up on bandoneon “the Frank Sinatra of tango” Alberto Podestá at a festival in Baltimore.
 He has a double major in physics and music from Reed College.
-He shared with me his passion for Balkan brass music at his Tango Berretin studio in Southeast Portland. [...]
-Continue reading >
+He shared with me his passion for Balkan brass music at his Tango Berretin studio in Southeast Portland.
+American […] Continue reading >

 Jul 252012